AliceO2Group/MonitoringCustomComponents/kafka-components/README.md

 - minimum
 - maximum

-The component is able to read only internal format messages generated using the [Import Records](#import-records-component) and considers only numberic fields.
+The component is able to read only [internal format](#internal-format) messages generated using the [Route component](#route-component).
+Only numberic fields are considered.

 #### Command
 The aggregation component can be started using the following commands: